 From September to December 2019, Compugen guided DCC through the necessary steps to securely restore their services.
 A review of the project scope and the DCC objectives led to a decision that would have implications on everything that followed.
 The decision would restore the DCC services only to Microsoft’s Azure rather than back to the original physical premises, forcing the acceleration of the project and significantly changing the design of the solution, project schedule, and scope.

 The remaining portion of the cloud migration project was then completed in the first few months of 2020.

 It’s to be noted that the ransomware attack provided another ripple effect that could not be seen or appreciated at the time.
 As a result of the upgraded security protocols, DCC emerged from the project better able to withstand the effects of the global pandemic.
 Under their old system, they could have provided perhaps 100 staff remote connectivity to the VPN, a requirement to work offsite.
-The new architecture allows for many more staff to be able to remotely connect to the VPN.
+The new architecture allows for much more staff to be able to connect to the VPN remotely.
 Amid the stay-at-home orders, DCC had approximately 550 staff a day connected to their VPN.
-Upgrading the firewalls to adjust to the new capacity was done remotely overnight and DCC is reporting no latency and their users are able to connect without incident.
+Upgrading the firewalls to adjust to the new capacity was done remotely overnight, and DCC is reporting no latency, and their users can connect without incident.